kukuu/integration/digital-transformation-practices.md

 ### The process of requirement gathering:  associated technologies, planning, methodology, and tools

-Management Consultancy process involves a systematic approach to requirement gathering, technology alignment, planning, implementation, testing, training, and ongoing support.
+Management Consultancy process involves a systematic approach to requirement gathering, technology alignment, planning, implementation, testing, delivery, training, and ongoing support.
 Throughout each stage, a combination of communication tools, project management platforms, development environments, testing frameworks, and monitoring solutions ensure a successful digital transformation aligned with client goals and industry best practices.
 Hereby explain the steps:

 - Initial Consultation: